Learn How Home Solar Energy Helps Power Your Home

-In addition to U.S. federal government tax credits of up to $2,000 for this system, there are other state incentives that ― in some cases ― may cover more than 65% of the cost of the system!
+The U.S. federal government offers tax credits up to $2,000 for home solar energy systems.
+Additionally, some states offer more incentives, which may cover more than 65% of the cost of the system!
 Learn more about home solar energy incentives!

 A PV system includes a series of panels (or shingles or new films) mounted on the roof of your home, garage or outbuilding.
-These panels convert sunlight directly into electricity with no moving parts, no fuel, and no pollution.
+These panels convert sunlight directly into electricity.
+Plus, PV panels contain no moving parts, fuel or pollution!
 Is a solar PV system right for you?
-GreenHomes America can help you decide by examining the pros and cons.
+GreenHomes America helps examine the pros and cons of home solar energy.

 Biggest Negative of Expense is Offset

-The biggest negative is that PV systems are somewhat expensive — an average of $20,000 to $30,000.
-Fortunately, federal and state government incentives and tax credits have been established to help pay up to 40% of your PV system, and more legislation is being passed every year to continue to increase this amount.
+The biggest negative of PV systems remains cost.
+The systems range from$20,000 - $30,000.
+Fortunately, federal and state government incentives, along with tax credits help pay up to 40% of your PV system.
+Additionally, local and federal legislation continues every year, which possibly increases subsidies.

 The Benefits Far Outweigh Any Negatives

-The benefits of solar are many and tend to outweigh the negative.
-Financially, solar systems provide several short and long term advantages:
+Home solar energy offers many benefits, which generally outweigh the negatives.
+Financially, home solar systems provide several short and long term advantages:

-- Once you pay off your system, the electricity you produce is yours, free of charge.
+- Once you pay off your system, the electricity you produce remains yours, free of charge.

-- If electricity prices rise, as most people expect they will, your system cost stays the same, increasing your return on investment and saving you even more.
+- If electricity prices rise, as most people expect they will, your system cost stays the same.
+As a result, this increases your return on investment and savings.

-- A solar system adds value to your home — studies show that for every dollar you reduce your energy bill, your home's value increases up to $20.
+- A home solar system adds value to your home.
+Studies show that for every dollar you reduce your energy bill, your home's value increases up to $20.

-- Some insurance companies are starting to offer discounts on premiums for customers with solar.
+- Some insurance companies offer discounts on premiums for customers with home solar power.